 Investing in dental adhesion can change the course of your life by allowing you to smile with confidence.
 The bond on the back of the teeth or on the side teeth is likely to last longer than the composite joint on the front teeth.
 Not caring for your teeth, consuming foods and drinks that are harmful to your teeth health, and habits such as biting your nails or clenching your teeth can cause the joint to be damaged much faster.
 Depending on your situation, the outcome you expect, and your budget, Natural Smiles expert dentists will help you decide if the composite joint is right for you or not.

-Also pay attention to how the attached teeth feel when you bite, as changes in the bite can indicate a loose bond.
+Unfortunately, if left untreated, the dental bond can fall out and chip the tooth if it becomes loose.
+Pay attention to how the attached teeth feel when you bite as changes in the bite can indicate a loose bond.
 If you start to notice any sharp or raised edges in the dental joint, contact your dentist; it may be time for a replacement.
 The choice between dental adhesion or veneers may depend on the results you hope to achieve, the dental problems you have and, of course, your budget.

 Tooth adhesion is a term commonly used to describe dental restorations that use composite resin filling material (tooth-colored).
 Tooth bonding is a dental procedure suitable for altering the appearance of your teeth, correcting minor cosmetic defects, and covering broken, stained, or chipped teeth.
-Learn more about the things that affect the expected lifespan of the dental bond and if you should consider this procedure to repair your teeth.
-One of the benefits of dental adhesion includes the fact that you care for resin the same way you care for your natural teeth.
+Learn more about what affects the expected lifespan of dental bonding and if it is right for you.
+One of the benefits of dental adhesion includes being able to care for resin in the same way as natural teeth.